What is a gift letter for a mortgage?

 - The gift letter proves that the funds are in fact a gift and don’t have to be repaid, and that the giver isn’t involved in the purchase or ownership of the home.

-- Depending on how long the gifted funds have been in your account, you might not need to provide a gift letter.
+- Depending on how long the gifted funds have been in your account, you might not need to provide a mortgage gift letter.

 What is a gift letter for a mortgage down payment?

 A mortgage gift letter is a document that helps satisfy the requirement that a borrower’s down payment funds come from legitimate sources.
-The letter involves the giver verifying, in writing, that they did in fact give the money to the borrower, that there’s no expectation for repayment and that the funds are to be used for the purchase of a home.
+The letter involves the giver verifying, in writing, that they did in fact gift the money to the borrower, that there’s no expectation for repayment and that the funds are to be used for the purchase of a home.

 At minimum, a gift letter should include: